Helmy-Lab/bactiseq/docs/usage.md

 | `--illumina_adapters` | (optional) path to file of adapters for bbduk | `path to file, default null`
 | `--polish` | (optional) Whether to polish at all despite what's set in the samplesheet | `true or false, default true`

+> ⚠️ **WARNING:** UNICYCLER Automatically carries out multiple rounds of polishing with RACON.
+Consider this when setting polishing settings for hybrid assembly using Unicycler.

 ## Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
 It has to be a comma-separated file with 7 columns, and a header row as shown in the examples below.